greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^14]: This statement can be accessed at https://cofchrist.org/scripture/

 Yet, it is also productive to recognize the ways in which scripture may not conform with our theological commitments.
 In particular, scholarly observations related to language, history, and archaeology may also constrain our interpretation.
 For example, Matthew 1:22-23 describes Isaiah 7:14 as prophecy of the virgin birth of Jesus Christ; although the Greek translation of the Hebrew Bible referenced by the author of this Gospel *does* use the word "virgin," the Hebrew Bible itself uses a word meaning "young woman"—not the word that the Hebrew Bible uses to indicate virginity[^15].
-This need not prevent Christians from holding to the doctrine of Jesus's virgin birth, but it should constrain them from insisting that Jewish readers, for example, read Isaiah through a Christ-focused lens in the same way a member of Community of Christ or The Church of Jesus Christ of Latter-day Saints would.
+This need not prevent Christians from holding to the doctrine of Jesus's virgin birth, but it should constrain them from insisting that Jewish readers, for example, read Isaiah through a Christ-focused lens.
 Similarly, Thomas Wayment's translation of the New Testament[^16] respectfully notes that distinctly LDS interpretations of specific New Testament verses are often dependent on the exact words of the King James Version of the Bible and do not hold up to more accurate translations of the original Greek.
 Once again, there is (usually) no harm in adopting those interpretations, but there is little room for imposing those interpretations on others.

 [^15]: For a more thorough (but still brief) overview of this, I recommend: